NIEPS-Water-Program/water-affordability/README.md

 Use of this software and dataset is allowed for noncommercial purposes only.

 The Water Affordability Dashboard project relies on four components:
-1. The dataset /data/, shared under a Creative Commons CC-BY-NC-ND-4.0 license, or as allowed by each of the data sources.
+1. The data/rates/ are shared under a Creative Commons CC-BY-NC-ND-4.0 license.
 License: https://creativecommons.org/licenses/by-nc-nd/4.0/
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>